 The E' Tower borders a residential district dating from 1910 originally built to house employees of the area’s now partially demolished Philips factories.
 These historic homes were built in the Brick Expressionist style of construction that flourished in the early twentieth century throughout Northern Europe.
 By reinterpreting these industrial brick façades, and thus the city’s industrial past, the project creates a new residential typology that imparts the vernacular brick mode of construction onto twenty-first century materials, namely glass and aluminum.
 This innovation is evident in the project's expressive layering of brise-soleil, which impart a play of shadow and light onto the façades and into each apartment.
 The project is therefore a shard of transparency set amongst a dense sea of century-old brick.

-Every apartment in both the E' Tower and its auxiliary building feature a balcony of 2x5 meters able to accommodate a dinner party of six, while internal conservatories also serve as an extra room–or winter garden–during the year's cooler months.
+Every apartment in both the E' Tower and its auxiliary building feature a balcony of 2x5 m able to accommodate a dinner party of six, while internal conservatories also serve as an extra room–or winter garden–during the year's cooler months.
 The project’s structure is composed of poured in place concrete on the ground and first floors, physically anchoring it to its site, with prefabricated components used throughout its remaining floors, including the custom-composed and clover leafed columns.
 These rounded columns impart a fluidity within the interiors, eliminating any harsh edge of exposed raw concrete, contributing to a greater sense of ‘movement’ within both buildings, expanding their capacity for interiority.

 5616 LA Eindhoven